 To better understand how guests use the rooms in terms of energy consumption, the hometel is equipped with two lab rooms for the purpose of further reducing energy over time.

-All the custom-made furniture was manufactured from natural, recycled or reclaimed materials sourced within 10 miles and, to counteract the environmental impact, more than 4,000 trees were planted.
+All the custom-made furniture was manufactured from natural, recycled or reclaimed materials sourced within 16 kilometres and, to counteract the environmental impact, more than 4,000 trees were planted.

-The courtyard garden provides fresh herbs that are used to flavor meals.
+The courtyard garden provides fresh herbs that are used to flavour meals.

 room2 Chiswick has a zero-waste policy where all waste is either recycled or turned into energy.
 The custom-made three-in-one recycling bins for guests separate food waste from mixed packaging, ensuring that nothing ends up in landfill.